vintasoftware/celery-tasks-checklist/checklist.md

   [https://github.com/ierror/django-js-reverse:](https://github.com/ierror/django-js-reverse) Javascript URL handling for Django that doesn't hurt.
   [https://bitbucket.org/petersanchez/django-impersonate:](https://bitbucket.org/petersanchez/django-impersonate) Simple application to allow superusers to "impersonate" other non-superuser accounts.

-- [ ] Check if your app's description has the word "and", is so, try to break it in more apps
+- [ ] Check if your app's description has the word "and", if so, try to break it in more apps

 ## Easy to install
 - [ ] Add a LICENSE file